facet_wrap#

 orderint or list, default=1

-Specify ordering direction panels.
+Specify the ordering direction of panels.
 1 - ascending, -1 - descending, 0 - no ordering.
 When a list is given, then values in the list are positionally matched to variables in facets.

 formatstr or list